cdsap/InfoTestProcess/README.md

 # Info Test Process Plugin
-Includes information about Test processes in the Build Scans.
+Includes information about Test processes in the Build Scans®.
 The plugin is compatible with configuration cache.

 > [!NOTE]